 MP for Erith and Thamesmead

-“A loyal Labour MP with high attendance who occasionally rebels on end-of-life care legislation.”
+“A loyal centre-left Labour MP with frontbench experience who has rebelled on end-of-life amendments.”

-Declared financial interests total three entries: two miscellaneous entries and one entry relating to donations and other support for activities as a Member of Parliament.
+Declared financial interests include three entries: two miscellaneous entries and one donations/other support entry (including loans).

 Generated 21 February 2026